These are the biggest mule deer kills currently entered into the Safari Club International record book.

-The current #1 SCI non-typical Desert Mule Deer (left) was hunted by Dave Hanlin with a rifle in Sonora, Mexico in January of 1987.
+The current #1 SCI non-typical Desert Mule Deer was hunted by Chad Roberts with a rifle in Yuma County, Arizona back in October of 2014.

-To make this feat even more impressive, Mr. Hanlin killed this massive buck without the assistance of a hunting outfitter or a guide.
+To make this feat even more impressive, Mr. Roberts killed this massive buck without the assistance of a hunting outfitter or a guide.

 Typical Rocky Mountain Mule Deer